Bioconductor/biostar-central/org/bioconductor/README.md

 Note how all settings are loaded from the main settings first, then some settings are customized.

+### Steps

 The directory that the settings file is located must be importable via Python.

-Edit and apply the `PYTHONPATH` to inform Python of where to look for modules.
+1. Edit and apply the `PYTHONPATH` to inform Python of where to look for modules.

 Example: